 Like the Boston Garden and Chicago Stadium, "The Aud" had a rink that was shorter and narrower than the usual NHL rink size, 200 by 85 feet, and was allowed to keep it after that was made a rule.
 (The new arena has the standard size.)
 It hosted the NHL All-Star Game in 1978.

 It was also Western New York's longtime concert center.
-The Beatles never played there, but Elvis Presley sang there on April 5, 1972.
-A year later, Led Zeppelin played there for 3 hours straight, without a break.
+The Beatles never played there, but Elvis Presley sang there on April 1, 1957, April 5, 1972 and June 25, 1976.
+In 1973, Led Zeppelin played there for 3 hours straight, without a break.
 It was also a major boxing and pro wrestling facility.

 It was demolished in 2009, and the site remains vacant.
 Main & Scott Streets, only a block away from its replacement.
 Erie Canal Harbor station on the light rail.

 The area's only NBA team, the Buffalo Braves, left to become the San Diego Clippers.
 Now, the Knicks, Boston Celtics, Los Angeles Lakers and Miami Heat pretty much divide fandom.
 Oddly, the 2 closest NBA teams, the Toronto Raptors (98 miles away) and Cleveland Cavaliers (189 miles), don't factor in much; yet once you cross the border into Ontario, the Raptors are easily the plurality team (but not a majority one, not even in Toronto itself).
-Roughly the same proportion holds true for Rochester (NBA's Royals 1946-57), but once you get to Syracuse (NBA's Nationals 1949-63), you start to get into solid Knicks territory.
+Roughly the same proportion holds true for Rochester (NBA's Royals 1946-57, 75 miles east of downtown Buffalo), but once you get to Syracuse (NBA's Nationals 1949-63, 150 miles east), you start to get into solid Knicks territory.

 * Coca-Cola Field.
 Buffalo doesn't have a Major League Baseball team, and hasn't since the ill-fated Federal League of 1914-15.
 But it has been one of the great minor league cities, home to the Triple-A Buffalo Bisons, who play at Coca-Cola Field, built in 1988 as Pilot Field.